Glossary of Terms and Definitions: Payroll, Insurance, HR and More

 Also referred to as business liability insurance, is a type of insurance coverage that helps protect a business against third-party claims of bodily injury, property damage or personal injury caused by your business.

-Related Article: What is General Liability Insurance?
+Related Solution: What is General Liability Insurance?

 Gross Pay